 Illustrating the entry fee trade-offs

-To help you gain a better understanding of how various choices might look I opened up our popular DecisionGenieTM financial tool and created sample scenarios for a couple (ages 78 and 79) using specific pricing numbers for a CCRC that offers a lifecare contract with each of the following entry fee choices:
+To help you gain a better understanding of how various choices might look, I created sample scenarios for a couple (ages 78 and 79) using specific pricing numbers for a CCRC that offers a lifecare contract with each of the following entry fee choices:

 - Traditional, declining balance